Connect with others who understand.

 2. Injectable Second-Generation Antipsychotics

-Injectable medications may be easier to manage for people who forget to take medication or don’t like to take daily medication.
-Some second-generation antipsychotic medications are injected into the muscle once or twice per month.
+Injectable medications that release the medication slowly over time may be a better option for people who have a hard time sticking to their prescribed treatment plan.
+Some second-generation antipsychotic medications are injected into the muscle once or twice a month.
 These are sometimes called long-acting injectables.
+Injectables can cause side effects such as pain, lumps, or bleeding at the injection site.

 3. First-Generation Antipsychotics